Juanpalai/Connect-4/README.md

 ## How to Play

-1. Run the application.
+1. Download and install the game on your device [itch.io](https://tradocks.itch.io/connect-4)
+2. Launch the app and start a new game
-2. Click on the cells to make your move.
+3. Click on the cells to make your move.
-3. Try to get four chips in a row before the AI does!
+4. Try to get four chips in a row before the AI does!

 ## Screenshots